sio/HomeLibraryCatalog/README.md

     - [ ] one book
         - [ ] external links
         - [ ] more information?
-        - [ ] hide some data from anonymous users
     - [ ] one author
         - [ ] wikipedia link
         - [ ] series "foo"